 What kind of cameras do I use?

-I am partial towards Nikon DSLRs, but I sometimes rent other DSLRs (Canon, Sony, etc) in order to achieve a specific look depending on the needs of a client.
+I am partial towards Sony Mirrorless systems as of late, but I untilize other professional systems (Canon, Nikon, etc) in order to achieve a specific look depending on the needs of a client.

-I also have shot specific projects on a Hasselblad 503C in order to achieve a specific look from the 120mm film I use.
+I also have shot specific projects on a Hasselblad 500C in order to achieve a specific look from the 120mm film I use, or 4x5 camera for incredible detail and massive for factor in print.
 High quality drum scans from 120mm film can offer superior resolution and clarity that cannot usually be achieved on digital cameras, which can be helpful when shooting environmental portraits, and landscape images intended for large format printing.

 Things a client may not consider